NomburgLab/SAT2/README.md

 ## Structure-focused
 `sat.py struc_get_domains` - Uses chainsaw predicted domain boundaries to extract domains from structure files.
+`sat.py struc_get_iptm` - Extract the iPTM value from a colanbfold json file.
 `sat.py struc_remove_redundant` - Removes domains that have strongly overlapping primary amino-acid sequences.
 `sat.py struc_extract_chains` - Given an input structure file with multiple chains, write a new file with only the specified chain(s).
 `sat.py struc_find_motif` - Checks if there is a motif in a structure or sequence input.